Jarl-Bjoern/Einherjer/README.md

 The current use is at your own risk.

 The name Einherjer comes from the Old Norse and means **lone fighter**.
-Furthermore, the immortal warriors were also called Einherjer, who fight together in the great battle of Ragnarök.
+Furthermore, the immortal warriors were also called Einherjer in Valhalla, who fight together in the great battle Ragnarök.

 # 📖 Table of Contents
 - [How to download and install the tool](#download_install)